arcanyx-pub/cidr-slicer-ts/README.md

 **CAUTION**: This is an early version with several limitations:
  - No IPv4 support.
- - Insufficient test coverage.
- - Not performance-optimized.
- - API will almost certainly change in v1.
- - Contributions welcome!

 Features:
  - Parse an IPv6 address (e.g., `2001:db8::`) into a 128-bit BigInt.